Your browser is not supported or outdated so some features of the site might not be available.

 Our Verdict

 The ZSA Moonlander is excellent for gaming.
-This well-built keyboard is fully customizable, from macros and backlighting to easily swapping out the switches.
+It has low and consistent latency and is fully customizable, allowing you to program macros, adjust backlighting, or even swap out the switches.
 It's very comfortable to use thanks to its wrist rest, multiple incline possibilities, and fully split design.
-You can even plug in only the left half to use while gaming, giving you more space to move your mouse.
+You can even plug in only the left half while gaming, giving you more space to move your mouse.
 However, there's a learning curve if you're used to typical keyboard layouts.
 Also, the secondary functions aren't labeled, so it can take some time to memorize where certain functions are.
-Unfortunately, macros are limited to five key sequences, which may be annoying to you if you need more than that.
-Also, the latency may be a bit too high for fast-paced games.
+Unfortunately, macros are limited to five key sequences, which may be annoying if you need more.

 Pros